hclbaur/sdt-core/docs/SPECIFICATION.md

 If the argument is a string compliant with extended ISO-8601 format, this function returns a local or zoned date-time string in ISO_LOCAL_DATE_TIME or ISO_OFFSET_DATE_TIME format, or it will throw an exception if no date-time string can be constructed.

-If a numeric argument is supplied, this is taken to represent the number of milliseconds after the epoch (or before it in case of a negative number), and the result will be a UTC zoned date-time string.
+If a numeric argument is supplied, this is taken to represent the number of milliseconds after the epoch (or before in case of a negative number), and the result will be a UTC zoned date-time string.

 Examples: